 Based on humanistic approach, tolerance produces the most interesting moments in life.
 Tolerance does not mean losing values but adding to them.
 It does not mean letting traditions and values fade away but rather enriching them.

 Intolerance has never persisted throughout our history and it will never do.
 Tolerance on the other hand, is not confrontational but cooperative.
 President of Egypt Al-Sisi, despite his dictatorial overtake of power in Egypt, has said few significant words in the path of an Islamic reformation.
+While he emphasises his words to exclude his Muslim Brotherhood rivals, whom he ousted from power and stuffed into prison, these words are sadly true, too.
+Thus, these words stress tolerance and intolerance dependent on how we read them.
 He called it an “Islamic revolution”.
 The whole world should follow such an initiative.
 It is our world and we, perhaps, would like to enjoy it.
 Through tolerance, we all can achieve political, economic and social development and in the direction any community wishes.

 In the following I leave you with a few words the Egyptian president.
 They can be tried out but in a structured and well-informed manner.

 “I am referring here to the religious clerics.
 We have to think hard about what we are facing—and I have, in fact, addressed this topic a couple of times before.
 It’s inconceivable that the thinking that we hold most sacred should cause the entire umma [Islamic world] to be a source of anxiety, danger, killing and destruction for the rest of the world.
 Impossible!